GSA/plainlanguage.gov/_pages/resources/articles/the-elements-of-plain-language.md

 5. Try to put the main subject and verb toward the beginning; don't pile up conditions or qualifiers before the main clause.

-6. Put the strongest point, your most important information, at the end--where the emphasis falls.
+6. Put the strongest point, your most important information, at the end—where the emphasis falls.

 7. Prefer the active voice.
 Use the passive voice if the agent is unknown or unimportant.
 Or use it if, for continuity, you want to focus attention on the object of the action instead of the agent. ("No more legalese.
 It has been ridiculed long enough.")